mot38/postgresHAcluster/README.md

 The IP address for the reads from the postgres db is 192.168.33.101 This will point to the nodes by round robin.
 You can view these reads by browsing to 192.168.33.101:8080

 To take a backup and restore:
-- barman@bart$ barman backup primary
+- barman@bart$ barman backup primary (primary is defined on barman.conf)
 - barman@bart$ barman list-backup primary #note the backup ID
 - root@restore_to# systemctl stop postgresql-9.4
 - postgres@restore_to$ rm -rf ~/9.4/data